Research Committee

 Elena Hsieh, M.D. earned her M.D. from the University of California San Francisco in 2008.
 She completed a residency in pediatrics at the University of California Los Angeles in 2011 and a fellowship in Allergy and Immunology at Stanford University in 2014.
 After one year stay at Stanford University as an Instructor, in 2015 Dr. Hsieh joined the faculty at the University of Colorado School of Medicine, jointly affiliated with the Children’s Hospital of Colorado.
 Dr. Hsieh’s lab addresses mechanistic and translational questions in human immunology, focusing on classical pediatric autoimmune disorders such as lupus and type 1 diabetes, and genetic immune dysregulation disorders.
 She is currently leading consortium studies that aim to identify novel inborn errors of immunity (IEI) that present with autoimmunity/inflammation, atopy, and/or malignancy (Sanford Children’s Genomic Medicine Consortium).
 She is the Director of the Jeffrey Modell Center for Primary Immunodeficiency and co-directs the Severe Combined Immunodeficiency Newborn Screen Program.
 Dr. Hsieh also directs the high-dimensional single-cell tissue interrogation section of the Human Immune Shared Resource under the Human Immunology and Immunotherapy Initiative, which seeks to promote basic science and translational immunology research.

-J. Michelle Kahlenberg, M.D., Ph.D. is the Giles G. Boles MD and Dorothy Mulkey MD Research Professor of Rheumatology and Associate Professor of Internal Medicine and Dermatology at the University of Michigan.
+J. Michelle Kahlenberg, M.D., Ph.D. is the Giles G. Boles MD and Dorothy Mulkey MD Research Professor of Rheumatology, Professor of Internal Medicine and Dermatology, and Vice Chair of Research for the Department of Internal Medicine at the University of Michigan.
+She is also the Director of the Michigan Lupus Program.
 She completed her undergraduate degree at Denison University, her M.D., Ph.D., and Internal Medicine training at Case Western Reserve University, and her fellowship in Rheumatology at the University of Michigan.
 She has been running her own laboratory at UM since 2013.
 Her clinical work is centered on the care of complicated lupus patients, including those with refractory skin disease.
 Her research laboratory combines translational approaches using patient samples and murine models to uncover the mechanisms that drive lupus and other autoimmune diseases.
 In particular, she is focused on unraveling the pathogenic mechanisms in cutaneous lupus, the factors that drive photosensitivity, and how skin inflammation can influence systemic lupus activity.
-Recently, she and her collaborator, Johann Gudjonsson, were the first Taubman Institute Innovate Program recipients through which they started the PerMIPA cohort to deeply and longitudinally phenotype lupus and psoriasis patients.

 Mariana Kaplan, M.D. is Senior Investigator, Chief of the Systemic Autoimmunity and Deputy Scientific Director at NIAMS/NIH.
 Before her appointment, she was a Professor of Medicine in the Division of Rheumatology at the University of Michigan.
 Dr. Kaplan did her Rheumatology Fellowship and post-doctoral training at the University of Michigan, where she was a member of the faculty for 15 years and an active member of their Multidisciplinary Lupus Clinic.
 In addition to her research activities, Dr. Kaplan is an active clinician and teacher.
 She sees lupus patients in the NIH Clinical Research Center and is involved in the development of various clinical trials for patients with autoimmune diseases at NIH.
 She has served in numerous roles at the ACR/REF, the American Association of Immunologists, the Lupus Foundation of America, and the Lupus Research Alliance.
 Dr. Kaplan received the 2015 Evelyn V. Hess Award from the Lupus Foundation of America in recognition of her significant contributions to lupus research, diagnosis, and treatment.

 Matt Linnik, Ph.D. is Vice President, Immunology at the Lilly Biotechnology Center in San Diego, where his responsibilities span discovery and clinical research.
-Matt received his Ph.D. in Pharmacology at Southern Illinois University School of Medicine.
-Current responsibilities include a biologic immune checkpoint agonist in phase 2, a small molecule enzyme inhibitor entering phase 2, and a large academic collaboration with a major EU University.
-His research lab focuses on multifunctional molecules, including antibody-drug conjugates for autoimmune diseases and oncology.
-Matt started his Lilly career in the late phase, contributing to multiple autoimmune compounds, including baricitinib, ixekizumab, and tabalumab.
+Matt received his Ph.D. in Pharmacology at Southern Illinois University School of Medicine and was post-doc and instructor at Harvard Medical School.
+His clinical work focuses on translational medicine while his research lab focuses on multifunctional molecules, including antibody-drug conjugates for autoimmune diseases.
+At Lilly, Matt has contributing to multiple autoimmune compounds, including baricitinib, ixekizumab, and tabalumab.
 Matt joined Lilly in 2011 from Biogen Idec where he was Distinguished Medical Research Scientist and Head of Translational Medicine for Immunology.
-At Biogen, Matt was responsible for rituximab and ocrelizumab in autoimmune diseases, including rheumatoid arthritis, SLE and lupus nephritis.
-Before Biogen Idec, he was Chief Scientific Officer and Executive Vice President at La Jolla Pharmaceutical Co (NASDAQ: LJPC).
-His responsibilities included leading registration trials for a phase 3 asset in lupus nephritis (abetimus sodium) and driving a discovery research platform for B cell toleragens.
-Matt is an internationally recognized expert in Lupus and Co-Chair of Lupus Industry Council for Lupus Research Alliance.
+At Biogen, Matt was responsible for rituximab and ocrelizumab in autoimmune diseases, including SLE, lupus nephritis and rheumatoid arthritis.
+Prior to Biogen, he was Chief Scientific Officer and Executive Vice President at La Jolla Pharmaceutical Co where his responsibilities included leading phase 3 trials in lupus nephritis (abetimus sodium) and driving a discovery research platform for B cell toleragens.
+Matt has served as Co-Chair of Lupus Industry Council for Lupus Research Alliance.

 Joan T. Merrill, M.D. is a Professor in the Arthritis & Clinical Immunology Program at the Oklahoma Medical Research Foundation, OMRF Professor of Medicine and Adjunct Professor of Pharmacy at the University of Oklahoma, and Adjunct Professor of Medicine at New York University Medical Center.
 She is the Principal Investigator of the Oklahoma Lupus Cohort which has collected a repository of clinical information and matched biospecimens obtained from more than 650 patient volunteers.
 With 320 publications on the immunologic disorders that characterize SLE and the safety and efficacy of treatments, as well as decades of experience in the design and implementation of government and biotech-sponsored clinical trials for lupus, Dr. Merrill has developed novel approaches to testing new treatments, identifying immunologic profiles in patients most likely to respond to a given targeted approach, and improving the quality and interpretability of clinical trial outcomes.
 A particular interest has been research aimed at finding pitfalls in lupus disease activity measures that create noise which obscures the results of trial data, and refining trial protocols to minimize the impact of these bugs.
 She is an emeritus member of the Systemic Lupus International Collaborating Clinics, Chief Advisor for Clinical Development at the Lupus Foundation of America, and a Master of the American College of Rheumatology.
 Dr. Merrill is a graduate of Vassar College and Cornell University Medical School.